A little about you

 What kept you/keeps you busy during treatment?

-Family and playing cards games while in the hospital, and watching tv on my iPad.
+Family and playing cards games while in the hospital, watching TV on my iPad, and listening to music.

 How are you connected with Young Adult Cancer Canada?
 How did it happen?